Krozark/simulazoo/logbook.md

 For the final story, we will use the serialization/deserialization capabilities of snecs, making it incompatible to load both a configuration and a save at the same time.

+## Story 10

+For this story, we will configure Docker for the project to make its usage easier.